-- i To the extent applicable, the distribution company will prefile testimony on the following: - a.
-Cost-Effectiveness of measures, programs, and portfolios; - b.
-Prudence; - c.
-Reliability;
+- i To the extent applicable, the distribution company will prefile testimony on the following:

+- a Cost-Effectiveness of measures, programs, and portfolios;

+- b.
+Prudence;

+- b.c.
+Equity;

+- ed_Reliability;

-13 If a cost-recovery proposal is in the future, the docket will not be known, but the program, such as "Annual EE Plan for 2023" may be known.
+13 If a cost-recovery proposal is in the future, the docket will not be known, but the program, such as "Annual EE Plan Page | 1 for 2023" may be known.

-- d.
-Environmental Responsibility; and - e.
+- de_Environmental Responsibility; and - ef.
 Cost(s) of the best alternative Utility Reliability Procurement investment(s) compared to the System Reliability Procurement investment(s) measures, programs, and portfolios. - ii.
 Prefiled testimony will also state what approvals for the Three-Year SRP Plan the distribution company is requesting from the PUC.